We're here to help!CALL TODAY: 954-568-3636

 You are considered a trespasser if you do not have either explicit or implicit permission to be on another party’s property.
 When you are a trespasser, property owners owe you a very low duty of care.
 They only must refrain from intentionally or recklessly causing you harm.

-If you were injured on the property of another individual or business, and you’re unsure of your status, contact a Fort Lauderdale premises liability attorney from the Law Offices of David I. Fuchs right away.
+If you were injured on the property of another individual or business, and you’re unsure of your status, contact a Fort Lauderdale premises liability attorney from David I. Fuchs, Injury & Accident Lawyer, P.A. right away.

 If your personal injury lawyer determines the property owner owed you a duty of care and breached that duty, then they will discuss with you pursuing compensation through a premises liability claim.

 To obtain compensation, you must have evidence to establish four distinct elements:

 If you cannot prove each of these elements, then the property owner may have a strong defense against compensating you for your injuries.
 By working with an attorney, you have an experienced professional who will thoroughly investigate the evidence and gather the evidence you need to prove the owner’s liability.

 Florida premises liability law relies heavily on negligence.
 This is the concept that one party owes a legal duty to act a certain way toward another party, but they breach that duty.
 Negligence is generally known as the failure to use reasonable care.